John Green (footballer, born 1939): Port Vale

 In September 1967, Green was signed for Fourth Division Port Vale by Stanley Matthews, who Green had admired from childhood and alongside whom he had played towards the end of Matthews' playing career with Blackpool.
-He made a 'superb' start to his Vale career, and was seen as one of the club's most skilful players.
-However, he soon lost his first team place, and made just eleven appearances in 1967–68.
+He made a 'superb' start to his Vale career and was seen as one of the club's most skilful players.
+However, he soon lost his first-team place, and made just eleven appearances in 1967–68.

 Green then spent May to October 1968 with Vancouver Royals.
-Although Green was originally recruited by Bobby Robson, by the time he joined Vancouver Royals, Robson had been replaced as coach by Ferenc Puskás, who made Green captain for his season with the Canadian club.
-While there he notched 4 goals in 25 matches as the Royals struggled in the North American Soccer League, and finished bottom of the Pacific Division.
+Although Green was originally recruited by Bobby Robson, by the time he joined the Vancouver Royals, Robson had been replaced as coach by Ferenc Puskás, who made Green captain for his season with the Canadian club.
+While there, he notched 4 goals in 25 matches as the Royals struggled in the North American Soccer League, and finished bottom of the Pacific Division.

 Returning to Vale Park for the rest of the 1968–69 campaign, he found himself working under a new manager in Gordon Lee.
 Green struggled with his fitness but played twelve games, finding himself on the scoresheet in home wins against Newport County and Chester.
 He then helped the club to win promotion in 1969–70, and was an ever-present with 46 league and six cup appearances.
-He was given the club's Player of the Year award for his contribution to the campaign.
+He was given the club's Player of the Year award for contributing to the campaign.
 He said that "It came as a complete surprise, all the lads were sure it would be John James".
-However, he could not translate this success over to the 1970–71 Third Division campaign, and new signings Brian Horton and Tony Lacey established themselves in the first eleven.
+However, he could not translate this success over to the 1970–71 Third Division campaign, and new signings Brian Horton and Tony Lacey established themselves in the first XI.
 He was not offered a new contract at the end of the season.
 Green had played a total of 98 league and cup games for Port Vale, scoring a total of 9 goals in all competitions.